CFA Exam Difficulty Explained: Get The Facts | Zell

 • Not enrolling in a coaching institute that makes the dry study material interesting for you

-• Focusing only on the easy subjects and not on difficult subjects like fixed income, derivatives and portfolio management
+• Focusing only on the easy subjects and not on difficult subjects like fixed income, derivatives, and portfolio management

 Topics You Need To Prepare For And Their Weightage

-However, if you really want to make the most of your learning journey, the best way to do that would be by enrolling in a coaching class that makes learning interesting with gamified notes, case studies and industry-relevant practical training.
+However, if you really want to make the most of your learning journey, the best way to do that would be by enrolling in a coaching class that makes learning interesting with gamified notes, case studies, and industry-relevant practical training.

 Wondering which coaching class for the CFA course can give you all of these?
 The answer is and will always be Zell Education.

 The Chartered Financial Analyst is a globally recognised qualification in the field of finance and investment.
 If you have recently completed your graduation or are appearing for your final semester, you may be eligible to become a CFA.
 Interested?
-We highly recommend checking out our Chartered Financial Analyst (CFA) course.
+We highly recommend checking out our

 FAQs

-Is CFA very difficult?
+Is CFA tough?

 Which CFA level is the hardest?